 Credit risk is the risk of loss from a counterparty's failure to meet its obligations.
 The Company's derivatives transactions are with financial and non-financial institutions.
-The risk of default is a function of several factors, including the creditworthiness of the counterparty.
+The risk of default depends on the creditworthiness of the counterparty.
 Credit risk is managed by entering into master netting agreements, which would reduce the maximum amount of loss.
 For financial and non-financial institutions with which collateral agreements have not been established, the Company assumes the counterparty risk.
 However, some of those counterparties provide a parent guarantee under an ISDA Master Agreement or letters of credit to manage the Company's credit risk.